Hot-G/G-Tutorial-Manager/README.md

 - **Trigger Condition**: How the tutorial is triggered (start).
    * Manual: Only trigger mannualy, by calling `TutorialManager.StartTutorial(TutorialSectionGroup)`.
    * Validator: Only trigger when a custom validator script `IsValid()` is `true`.
 - **Validator**: Reference to the validator scriptable object.
-It seems only condition is Validator.
+It seems only the trigger condition is Validator.
 - **Add New Tutorial Section**: The prefab that contain all tutorial steps and the actually how the tutorial shows to players.

 G Tutorial Settings: